Smengerl/LCD_Text_Clock/README.md

 - Add more pages, e.g. showing sensor data
 - Get weather forecast via internet and display it on the screen with custom characters
 - Write your own animations for text transitions

+## Acknowledgements
+ESPDateTime library by mcxiaoke
+WiFiManager by wnatth3
+LiquidCrystal_I2C by marcoschwartz